ancientgoat/JustRules/README.md

 ## Installation

-To set up the MySQL database you will need to have a 'sofi' database and a 'root' user with access to that database.
+To set up the MySQL database you will need to have a 'test' database and a 'root' user with access to that database.

 ## Running